-- a copy of an official transcript from the institution showing a conferred doctoral degree; - a copy of the published (e.g., in ProQuest) dissertation abstract; AND - · one of the following: - if applying with doctoral coursework: a copy of the official doctoral program of study showing all courses and syllabi from the courses to demonstrate that they were entirely behavior analytic in nature; - if applying with mentorship: a letter on university letterhead that attests to the formal mentorship relationship from the faculty member who held a BCBA certification; OR - if applying with publications: copies of the journal articles.
+- a copy of an official transcript from the institution showing a conferred doctoral degree; - a copy of the published (e.g., in ProQuest) dissertation abstract; AND - · one of the following: - if applying with doctoral coursework: a copy of the official doctoral program of study showing all courses, along with four syllabi from those courses, to demonstrate that they were entirely behavior-analytic in nature. - if applying with mentorship: a letter on university letterhead that attests to the formal mentorship relationship from the faculty member who held a BCBA certification; OR - if applying with publications: copies of the journal articles.